-Employers try to be as specific as possible when listing job requirements in order to reduce the pool of applicants.
-They want candidates who are as close a match as possible to the job requirements in order to streamline the application process.
+Employers should try to be as specific as possible when listing job requirements in order to reduce the pool of applicants.
+This can help attract candidates who are as close a match as possible to the job and streamline the application process.

 It’s important for candidates to take the time to show the hiring manager that their qualifications match the requirements for the job.
 Before applying for a job, candidates should carefully review the requirements for the position and reference as many of their corresponding qualifications as possible in their job application, cover letter, and resume.